Go to main content

 Show on map

-Short stage that can eventually be linked up with the following one.
-After passing the many lakes which characterise the Apennine ridge such as Lago Verde, Lago Ballano, Laghi del Sillara and Lago Martini, that find themselves in the heart of the regional park of the hundred lakes, setting out southwards from Pratospilla you end up reaching the beech forest and Lago Acuto with the beautiful Rifugio Città di Sarzana, stationed just below the summit of Monte Acuto.
+Short stage that, if need be, can be linked to the following one.
+After leaving the lakes of the Apennine ridge behind, like Lago Verde, Lago Ballano, Laghi del Sillara and Lago Martini, in the heart of the regional park of the hundred lakes, and setting off again from Pratospilla, you will come to the beech forest and Lago Acuto with the beautiful Rifugio Città di Sarzana, below the Monte Acuto pass.

 • straighten